 Common sense must always prevail – especially when it comes to customer service.
-That said, sometimes companies create strict rules and policies or have a “system” that makes it impossible for an employee to deliver the customer service the company actually wants them to deliver.
+That said, sometimes companies create strict rules or have a “system” that makes it impossible for an employee to deliver the customer service the company actually wants them to deliver.

 My fellow passenger has been on many cruises – and as good the customer service is on most cruises, he said there are always a few of the ship’s employees that are more focused on the system or process than on their customer.
 He then shared a few stories from his past trip about how some crew members lacked common sense.
 For some reason, it reminded me of the Titanic and how the eight-member band continued to play, even after the ship started sinking.